 Many think that Finnish weather is too cold for swimming, but along with warm summers, Helsinki offers over 310 islands and a coastline close to 100 kilometers long.
 Helsinki visitors and locals alike love the swimming beaches here.

 Impossible to pronounce for non-natives, but wonderful to visit: Töölönlahti Bay in Helsinki.
 The park around Töölönlahti Bay starts directly in Helsinki, and is a popular destination even for Helsinki residents!
 Besides a quiet and relaxing afternoon, Töölönlahti Bay also offers visitors the colorfully planted Winter Garden, the Sports Museum and the Finnish National Opera, the Olympic Stadium, Finlandia Hall and the Linnunlaulu district of the wooden villas.

 Another popular beach is Hietaniemi Beach (short "Hietsu") which every Helsinki local knows.
 If it's too crowded for your taste, visit the other big beach at Seurasaari.

 Linnanmäki Amusement Park

 One of Helsinki's most recognizable attractions is the Central Railway Station in Helsinki.
 It opened in 1919 and has four granite guards at the main entrance.
 Today, Helsinki's Central Railway Station is considered to be one of the most admired Finnish architectural works.
 National and international rail services are available here.
-The new Ice Park with skating & live entertainment (Nov-March) next to the train station is a great attraction in winter!
+The new Ice Park with skating and live entertainment (Nov to March) next to the train station is a great attraction in winter!